X

 The Value of Customer Journey Mapping & Challenges in B2B Markets

 Customer journey mapping is just one stage in the move towards a customer centric approach.
 It marks the starting point; placing the experience of the customer at the heart of what the company does and how it operates.
 It provides a single overview of how customers interact with the business, focusing the company’s thinking on the customer and how the service appears from an external perspective.
-It is all too easy for large corporations to think in terms of departmental tasks, and so it facilitates cross-departmental working to understand the impact on the journey for the customer, and consider the “desired” emotional response from the customer at each point.
+It is all too easy for large corporations to think in terms of departmental tasks, and so it facilitates cross-departmental working to understand the impact on the journey for the customer, and consider the “desired” emotional response from the customer at each point (as well as the impact if this desired emotional response is not achieved).

 However, customer experiences, rather than being neat and linear, are often convoluted and complex, particularly in B2B markets where tendering, multi-site requirements, and technical product and service requirements often define journeys.
 These complexities can confound the customer journey mapping team, resulting in maps which are either overly complex or overly simplified, failing to capture the most important B2B touchpoints from the customer perspective and the emotional response to these from the customer.
 Resultant actions can then be process- rather than experience-driven.